DIY School Supplies – How to Customize School Supplies & Save Too!

 Other tips for finding school supplies at your local Goodwill:

-Many of the local Goodwills will have new supplies on hand right now for back to school.
+Many of the local Goodwills will have new supplies on hand around this time for back to school.
 They are generally priced pretty affordably and you will usually find them on special displays towards the front of your stores.

 Check back in the craft supply area.
 This is generally a shelf in the back by the kitchen wares, that will have some things like three ring binders, scrap booking sets, or whatever your store has available.
 You might have to dig through the shelves a bit, but we found this Justice set for $3.99 that included a couple of notebooks, pencils, erasers and more.
 Once you take it out of the packaging, you realize it is brand new and so look for finds like that in your store too.